 Jankeesvw company logo so it’s more meaningful to someone who uses a screenreader to read my website.

 A little bit further down you see another small issue.
-The text “Code cracking, mathematics loving, freelance developer.” looks a bit weird and is indented different.
+The text “Code cracking, mathematics loving developer.” looks a bit weird and is indented different.
 That’s because the text is in a

 div element, which should be a